Bréguet 19: Record variants

 Breguet 19 GRs and TRs set several world records, mostly of long-distance non-stop flights, starting with Arrachart and Lemaitre's 3166 km flight from Paris to Villa Cisneros in 24½ hours on 2–3 February 1925.
 On 14–15 July 1926, Girier and Dordilly set a new record of 4716 km between Paris and Omsk, beaten on 31 August-1 September by Challe and Weiser's 5174 km, and on 28 October by Dieudonne Costes and Rignot's 5450 km.
 From 10 October 1927 – 14 April 1928, Costes and Le Brix flew a Br.19 GR (named Nungesser-Coli) around the world, covering 57000 km - though the journey between San Francisco and Tokyo was taken by ship.

 The Super Bidon was created especially for the purpose of a transatlantic flight.
 It was named Point d'Interrogation ("The Question Mark").
 Dieudonne Costes and Maurice Bellonte set a non-stop distance record of 7905 km from Paris to Moullart on 27–29 September 1929 on this aircraft.
-Then on 1–2 September 1930, they flew from Paris to New York City, a distance of 6200 km making the first non-stop east-west crossing of the North Atlantic by a fixed-wing aircraft.
+Then on 1–2 September 1930, they flew from Paris to Curtis Field, New York City, a distance of 6200 km making the second non-stop east-west crossing of the North Atlantic by a fixed-wing aircraft.
 The second Super Bidon, the Spanish Cuatro Vientos, vanished over Mexico with M. Barberan and J. Collar Serra, after a transatlantic flight from Seville to Cuba on 10–11 June 1933.